PRL-PRG/prl-prg.github.io/index.md

 [j.vitek@neu.edu](mailto:j.vitek@neu.edu).

-We are constantly looking for smart and ethusiastic people, and may have openings for Bachelor, Master, PhD students, and Post-Doc researchers
+We are constantly looking for smart and ethusiastic people, and may have openings for Bachelor, Master, PhD students, and Post-Doc researchers.

 You can find more details regarding interesting project ideas [here](student-projects.html).